Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 After laburnum has gone over you might see a white version of its flowers hanging from some garden or park trees: this is robinia, an ornamental species which produces bright yellow foliage in the autumn.

-This is the month for showy rhododendrum flowers, which start to fade towards its end, but with some lasting into June.
+This is the month for showy rhododendron flowers, which start to fade towards its end, but with some lasting into June.
 It also puts out new leaves, and this is true for other evergreens such as yew, ivy, cherry laurel and holly, the new leaves being a much brighter green than the old ones.
 In the second half some of the older leaves of ivy, holly and cherry laurel then turn yellow and fall to the ground.
+On verges on chalk soils the new tendrils of traveller's joy are very evident, spreading enthusiastically in all directions.

 The last trees to leaf

 By the end of April most trees are in leaf, and in the first week or two of May they retain the bright vivid green of new growth.
 A notable exception is common whitebeam, whose leaves are pale and greyish to begin with.
 In places (or in colder years) they may be are only just coming out in the first half of May.
-Soon after the leaves appear, the tree also produces white flowers, which last for two weeks or so (typically, during the second and third weeks of the month).
+Soon after the leaves appear, usually sometime in the first three weeks of the month, the tree also produces white flowers, which last a couple of weeks.

-Swedish whitebeam, which has much more normal leaves (ie, green and full out from the start of the month), also flowers during May.
-It more seen as a street or park tree than in the wild, and at a casual glance can look very similar to rowan during its flowering phase, though with very different foliage if you look closely.
+Swedish whitebeam, which has more normal green leaves, also flowers during May.
+It more a street or park tree than in a wild one, and at a casual glance can look very similar to rowan during its flowering phase, though with very different foliage if you look closely.

 Early in the month female ash flowers can at a casual glance look like leaves, since once fertilised they expand into green fans which then droop and become seed clusters.
-In 2014 and 2019 no seeds were produced at all, however.
+In 2019 and 2014 no seeds were produced at all, however.

 Sweet chestnut also usually waits till early May to put out foliage and its leaves can still be small until mid month.
-Towards the end of the month the beginnings of its flower tassels are appearing.
+Towards the end of the month the shoots that will become its flower tassels are appearing.
 Other trees whose leaves may still be relatively small in early May include alder, oak, lime, hazel, wych elm, London plane, crack willow, white willow and goat willow or sallow.

 Field maple continues to flower into the first week or so of May, and may also still have relatively small leaves at this time, while sycamore flowers can last in places until the end of the month.
 Beech flowers may also still be seen at the start of the month - the male flowers hanging down, and the female ones erect - though they soon fade, the fallen male ones making a thick carpet on the ground some years.